 |

-Harold Pinter is Britain's foremost living dramatist.
+was Britain's foremost living dramatist

 His plays are at once stylized and naturalistic.
 The terms

-Pinter pause and Pinteresque have entered the language.
+Pinter pause and Pinteresque

 Most theatre that we think of as naturalistic is in fact a highly artificial thing,